 From Summer22 onward, Startmate will invest:

 Every now and then, a company’s circumstances don’t fit neatly into the above two scenarios.
-We wanted to create a clearer framework for how to approach these cases to further streamline and remove any ambiguity from the selection process.
+We wanted to create a clearer framework for how to approach these cases to streamline and remove any ambiguity from the selection process.

 For cases where the valuation is over six months old, or there has been significant revenue traction up to the time of application, Startmate will invest:

 Through this third option, we think we can best align incentives between founders, our mentors and investors and Startmate to offer fair valuations at any point in a startup’s journey, reinforcing that you are never too early or too late to apply to be a part of the Accelerator.

-As always, our primary goal at Startmate is to attract the most ambitious founders across Australia and New Zealand, and changing our investment terms is all a part of fulfilling that mission.
+As always, our primary goal at Startmate is to attract the most ambitious founders across Australia and New Zealand, and changing our investment terms is a part of fulfilling that mission.

 We are excited to be able to support our cohort founders with additional funding and more competitive valuation terms from the Summer22 intake, while ensuring our incredible mentor community is as engaged as ever to help unleash that ambition on the world.